Pistachio Muffins

 Once the muffins are done, remove the muffins from the muffin tin and transfer them on a cooling rack to allow the muffins to cool down.

-And if you want to garnish the tops of the muffins with icing sugar and crunchy chopped pistachios, let the muffins to cool to room temperature first.
-Then mix the powdered sugar with one tablespoon of milk, drizzle it over the muffins, and scatter some chopped pistachio nuts.
+If you want to garnish the tops of the muffins with icing sugar and crunchy chopped pistachios, first let the muffins cool to room temperature.
+Then, mix the powdered sugar with one tablespoon of milk, drizzle it over the muffins, and scatter some chopped pistachio nuts.

 This pistachio muffin recipe makes a dozen regular muffins or 6 jumbo muffins.